-Allocation date for Year 7 intake or studio school / UTC Year 10: Friday 1 March 2024 Deadline for appeal forms to be submitted: Monday 22 April 2024 Appeals will be heard within 40 school days, by: Wednesday 26 June 2024 Where possible, appeals that are submitted after 22 April will be heard by 26 June.
-If that
+Allocation date for the normal round Year 7\\ intake: Friday 1 March 2024 Deadline for appeal forms to be submitted: Sunday 31 March 2024 Appeals will be heard within 40 school days, by: Friday 14 June 2024

+Where possible, appeals that are submitted after 31 March will be heard by 14 June.
+If that is not possible, they will be heard within 30 school days of the appeal form being submitted.